Jacobo Fitz-James Stuart, 3rd Duke of Berwick

 Jacobo Francisco Eduardo Fitz-James Stuart y Colón de Portugal, 3rd Duke of Berwick (28 December 1718 – 30 September 1785) was a Spanish nobleman.
 On the death of his father, James Fitz-James Stuart, in 1738, he inherited his titles of Duke of Berwick and Duke of Liria and Jérica.
 He also possessed many other titles in both Spain and England.
+Through his father, he was descended from King James II of England.
 His mother was Spanish, and on her side he was a direct descendant of explorer Christopher Columbus.
+His best-known legacy is building the Liria Palace.